Cuauhtémoc Blanco: Governor of Morelos (2018–2024)

-One year into his job as governor, people have begun to doubt Blanco's administration.
-Politically, he has had disputes with Morena and PT, partners in Juntos Haremos Historia that got him elected.
-He has been promoting PES, which has been dissolved on a national level but remains strong locally.
-Crime in on the rise, with an increase of 41% in murder, kidnapping 375%, and extorsion 680%.
-80 women have been killed, 22 of which have been classified as femicide.
-On top of that, a tax debt of MXN $302,230 (US$15,800) from his time as a footballer was pardoned by the federal Tax Administration Service.
-Roberto Soto Pastor, a former collaborator of Graco Ramirezs, has sued Blanco for hiring several members of his family and friends, including: his half-brother Ulises Bravo, sister-in-law Liu León Luna, uncles Carlos Juárez López, Jaime Juárez López, and Armando Shajid Bravo López, and a close friend named Baltazar Jonathan Alegría Mejía.
-All receive salaries that range from MXN $45,000 to $60,000 (US$2,300 to $3,100) per month.
-The suit says their hiring is a violation of Código Penal de Morelos, Artículo 276 (Morelos penal code, Article 276) which prohibits nepotism.
-President Andrés Manuel López Obrador personally bawled Blanco out for nepotism in a meeting on 11 October.
-The governor denies allegations of nepotism.
+One year into his governorship, people began to doubt Blanco's administration.
+Politically, he disputed with Morena and PT, partners in Juntos Haremos Historia that got him elected.
+He promoted the PES, which had been dissolved on a national level but remained strong locally.
+Crime rose significantly, with a 680% increase in cases of extortion, 375% increase in kidnappings, and 41% increase in murders.
+More than eighty women were killed in 2019, with 22 of the cases classified distinctly as femicide.
+Additionally, a tax debt of MXN$302,230 (US$15,800) from his time as a footballer was pardoned by the federal Tax Administration Service, raising questions of corruption.
+Roberto Soto Pastor, a former collaborator of Graco Ramírez, sued Blanco for hiring several members of his family and friends, including his half-brother Ulises Bravo, sister-in-law Liu León Luna, uncles Carlos Juárez López, Jaime Juárez López, and Armando Shajid Bravo López, and a close friend named Baltazar Jonathan Alegría Mejía.
+All received salaries ranging from MXN $45,000 to $60,000 (US$2,300 to $3,100) per month.
+The suit said their hiring was a violation of article 276 of the Morelos Penal Code, which prohibits nepotism.
+President Andrés Manuel López Obrador personally called Blanco out for nepotism in a meeting on 11 October.
+The governor denied allegations of nepotism.

-On 8 January 2020, Arias Consultores released a poll that describes the best and worst governors.
-Sinaloa governor Quirino Ordaz Coppel is chosen best, while Puebla governor L. Miguel Barbosa Huerta was declared the worst.
-Cuauhtemoc Blanco was second-to-last at No. 31.
+On 8 January 2020, Arias Consultores released a poll that ranked the country's governors from best to worst.
+Sinaloa governor Quirino Ordaz Coppel was chosen the best, while Puebla governor Miguel Barbosa Huerta was declared the worst.
+Cuauhtémoc Blanco was second-to-last at No. 31.